Physician Associate

 The prescriber who signs the PSD is accountable for the assessment of the patient and determining the suitability of the patient to receive the vaccine.
 The healthcare worker who supplies or administers the vaccine under a PSD is accountable for their own practice and must be trained and competent to undertake such tasks They must act according to their level of competence and in accordance with the directions of the prescriber.

-All Physician Associates are currently required to fulfill CPD requirement to remain on the PAMVR which is audited by the FPA in conjunction with the Royal College of Physicians.
+All Physician Associates are currently required to fulfil CPD requirement to remain on the GMC register.

-All PAs are required to complete 50 hours of documented CPD per year using the RCP CPD diary.
+All PAs are required to complete 50 hours of documented CPD per year.

 The NCL PA Forum is a dedicated PA group providing monthly PA teaching for NCL Primary Care PAs.